-Sports modern style and an impressive feature set that makes this shoe suitable for different types of foot structures and court surfaces, including supportive, breathable uppers, shock-absorbing gel insoles, and stable rubber outsoles with excellent support.
+Offers a modern style and an impressive feature set that makes this shoe suitable for different types of foot structures and court surfaces, including supportive uppers, shock-absorbing gel insoles, and stable rubber outsoles with excellent support.

-Rare reports of size discrepancies, such as a snug fitting toe box or loose fit around the ankle, but many more happy customers.
+Rare reports of size discrepancies, such as a snug-fitting toe box or loose fit around the ankle.

 A well-structured pair that is both rugged and lightweight.
 Composed of leather and textile and offers extra cushioning throughout the interior for added comfort and control on the court.

 Sizes run somewhat on the large side.
 Requires a break-in period for some wearers.

 Low-profile, lightweight design, which allows for plenty of airflow, was inspired by professional tennis players.
 Plantar Support Chassis provides support and stability on the court.

 We found that this style has less cushioning on the inside and sole than some competing brands.